 From the pond, it is a gradual but long descent to the wide, windy plateau of Nimaling.
 Nimaling is surprisingly green given its altitude and is used as a summer pasture.
-In the trekking season (May to September), there is a teahouse here with many read-to-use tents where you can sleep for the night.
+In the trekking season (May to September), there is a tea house here with many ready-to-use tents where you can sleep for the night.

 Day 5: Nimaling – Kongmaru La – Chokdo

 Altitude: 15,400 ft – 17,060 ft – 12,810 ft